riadims/DataScraper/README.md

 # DataScraper

-A web application for extracting contact information from a list of websited based on keywords and country.
+A web application for extracting contact information from a list of websites based on keywords and country.

 ## Contents